Superyacht work is really exciting – however, it can seem daunting when it comes to tax!

-Is working on a yacht tax free?
+1. Is working on a yacht tax free?

 Like any job, as a yacht crew member, you will be paid a salary each month.
 When you start working on a super yacht the Officer, Management Company or person in charge will ask for your bank details.

 Your employer will then pay your salary into that account at the end of each month.

-If you have been employed before you may be used to your employer deducting Tax, National Insurance (Social Security) and maybe pension contributions from your monthly salary.
+If you have been employed before you may be used to your employer deducting Tax, National Insurance (Social Security) and potentially pension contributions from your monthly salary.
 What is left is your NET pay.

-A super yacht will not take deductions from your monthly pay, they will pay you a GROSS figure into your bank account each month.
+A super yacht will not take deductions from your monthly pay; they will pay you a GROSS figure into your bank account each month.

-Paying tax on a yacht
+2. How does paying tax on a yacht work?

-Residency: The country that you are a resident of is the country that you pay tax to.
+- Residency: The country that you are a resident of is the country that you pay tax to.

 Understanding your own tax position is REALLY IMPORTANT.
 There are many crew members who do not complete a tax return, as they do not understand their responsibilities.

-Do not try and hide from HMRC, if you don’t complete your tax returns then at some point they will catch up with you.
+Do not try and hide from HMRC; if you don’t complete your tax returns then at some point, they will catch up with you.
 If you are British and work on a yacht, then you MUST complete a tax return at the end of each year.

 Tax returns are completed online and must be submitted by the end of each year.
-For British residents there is a high chance that you will not pay tax on the income you receive (including tips) from the yacht.
-This does depend on your personal circumstances though.
+For British residents, there is a high chance that you will not pay tax on the income you receive (including tips) from the yacht.
+This does depend on your personal circumstances, though.